alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 should not be exclusive to specialists: even the lay(wo)man can think with certain precision and without too much handwaving.

-So I thought, why not start with something simple, such as quantum entropy?
+So I thought, why not start with something simple, such as entropy?
-No, really, we are doing it.
+No, really, we are doing that.
-It is very interesting to imagine how entropy arises in the quantum world.
-The classical version has been thoroughly studied, and is thought to be well understood;
+The classical version of entropy has been thoroughly studied, and is thought to be well understood;
-but it leaves much to be desired as an explanation of the physical world, when seen with quantum eyes.
+but there is always a fresh way to look at things.

 ## The Feared E-word

-Let us start at a point which baffles many people: what exactly is entropy, and how can it be defined?
+The starting point already baffles many people: what exactly is entropy, and how can it be defined?
 Forget about thinking of entropy as "disorder";
 this approach is highly confusing as can be seen in the Wikipedia article for [Entropy (order and disorder)](https://en.wikipedia.org/wiki/Entropy_(order_and_disorder)).

+Entropy is unlike any other physical magnitudes.
-The most striking property of entropy is that it always grows in a closed system.
+Its most striking property is that it always grows in a closed system, or at most stays constant.

 Entropy is easily defined as "information" in the Shannon sense.
 The Wikipedia article for
 [Entropy (information theory)](https://en.wikipedia.org/wiki/Entropy_(information_theory))
 has a long and erudite explanation.
 Here we are going to give a sense of what it means.

-In short: information always grows.
+> In short: information always grows.

+The information needed to fully describe a system always grows.
+Just like entropy.
 As a system evolves we need more and more information to describe it.

+### A Graphical Glimpse

+Talk is cheap, while images feed our intuition.
+Is there any way to see this information growth?

 If you look at the picture that introduces the article you can get a sense of it: at the top left corner we have a dot which is very easy to describe, just by its center and radius.